Tangerine-Community/Tangerine/docs/system-administrator/configuring-aws-cloudwatch-for-logs.md

 ### Custom namespaces

+The default namespace for metrics collected by the CloudWatch agent is CWAgent, although you can specify a different namespace when you configure the agent.
+CWAgent provides useful data such as disk utilization which can be used on a dashboard or for an alert.

 Go to CloudWatch -> Metrics -> All Metrics and scroll to Custom namespaces to see the CWAgent namespace.

-The default namespace for metrics collected by the CloudWatch agent is CWAgent, although you can specify a different namespace when you configure the agent.

 List of data collected by CWAgent here: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html